apache/jena-site/source/documentation/query/explain.md

 correct.

 The logger used is called `org.apache.jena.arq.exec`.
 Message are sent at level "info".
-So for log4j, the following can be set in the log4j.properties file:
+So for log4j2, the following can be set in the `log4j2.properties` file:

-    log4j.logger.org.apache.jena.arq.exec=INFO
+    logger.arq-exec.name  = org.apache.jena.arq.exec
+    logger.arq-exec.level = INFO

 The context setting is for key (Java constant) `ARQ.symLogExec`.
 To set
 globally: